garrandall/popular-music-data/tracks/lust-kendrick-lamar.md

 I just need you to want me
 Am I askin' too much?
 Let me put the head in
-Ooh, I don't want more than that
+Oh, I don't want more than that
 Girl, I respect the cat
 I promise just a touch
 Let me put the head in